Intrinsic Riemannian Functional Data Analysis for Sparse Longitudinal Observations

-A smooth vector bundle, denoted by $\pi:\mathcal E\rightarrow \manifold$ or simply $\mathcal E$, consists of a base smooth manifold $\manifold$, a smooth manifold $\mathcal E$ called total space, and a smooth bundle projection $\pi$, such that for every $p\in\manifold$, the fiber $\pi^{-1}(p)$ is a $k$-dimensional real vector space, and there is an open neighborhood $U\subset \manifold$ of $p$ and a diffeomorphism\footnote{A diffeomorphism is a smooth bijective function between two smooth manifolds.} $\Phi:\pi^{-1}(U)\rightarrow U\times\real^k$ satisfying the property that for all $z\in U$, $(\pi\circ\Phi^{-1})(z,v)=z$ for all $v\in\real^k$ and the map $v\mapsto\Phi^{-1}(z,v)$ is a linear isomorphism between $\real^k$ and $\pi^{-1}(z)$.
+A smooth vector bundle, denoted by $\pi:\mathcal E\rightarrow \manifold$ or simply $\mathcal E$, consists of a base smooth manifold $\manifold$, a smooth manifold $\mathcal E$ called total space, and a smooth bundle projection $\pi$, such that for every $p\in\manifold$, the fiber $\pi^{-1}(p)$ is a $k$-dimensional real vector space, and there is an open neighborhood $U\subset \manifold$ of $p$ and a diffeomorphism $\Phi:\pi^{-1}(U)\rightarrow U\times\real^k$ satisfying the property that for all $z\in U$, $(\pi\circ\Phi^{-1})(z,v)=z$ for all $v\in\real^k$ and the map $v\mapsto\Phi^{-1}(z,v)$ is a linear isomorphism between $\real^k$ and $\pi^{-1}(z)$.
 The map $\Phi$ is called a local trivialization.
-As graphically illustrated in Figure \ref{fig:vector-bundle}, a vector bundle locally resembles the product space $U\times \real^k$ for some integer $k$.
 A prominent example of vector bundle is the space composed by the union of all tangent spaces of a manifold, which is called the tangent bundle of the manifold, where the tangent space at each point is a fiber.
-To identify different fibers, one can introduce a parallel transport $\vpt$ on a vector bundle along a geodesic curve $\gamma$ on the base manifold.
+To identify different fibers, one can introduce a parallel transport $\vpt$ on a vector bundle along a curve $\gamma$ on the base manifold.
 Such parallel transport must satisfy the following axioms: 1) $\vpt_{p}^{p}$ is the identity map on $\pi^{-1}(p)$ for all $p\in\manifold$, 2) $\vpt_{\gamma(u)}^{\gamma(t)}\circ\vpt_{\gamma(s)}^{\gamma(u)}=\vpt_{\gamma(s)}^{\gamma(t)}$, and 3) the dependence of $\vpt$ on $\gamma$, $s$ and $t$ are smooth.
 The parallel transport $\pt$ introduced previously for a Riemannian manifold is indeed a parallel transport on the tangent bundle.
-In Section \ref{subsec:bundle} we will construct a new type of vector bundle and a parallel transport on it.
+In Section \ref{subsec:bundle} we shall construct a new type of vector bundle and a parallel transport on it.
 If for each fiber in a smooth vector bundle there is an inner product and the inner product smoothly varies from fiber to fiber, then the inner products are collectively referred to as a smooth bundle metric.
 The aforementioned Riemannian metric is indeed a smooth bundle metric on the tangent bundle.